imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 to build the yaml files 😄
 ```

-> Important: Make sure to remove ALL pods after relaunching (not sure that all are needed, but that worked for me)
+> Important: Make sure to remove ALL pods after relaunching (not sure that all are needed maybe only recticulum, but this worked for me) with `kubectl delete --all pods --namespace=hcce`.
+Note that this will also delete any accounts or data unless you have implemented persistent storage.

 ## How to check secrets and logs in Azure portal